KevinTurnerii/NBA-Playoffs-Analysis-2023/README.md

 ## 📌 Conclusion

-This project demonstrates the integration of **advanced data analytics**, **machine learning techniques**, and **business intelligence reporting** to produce a polished, real-world analytics deliverable for NBA player performance.
+This project demonstrates the integration of advanced data analytics, machine learning techniques, and business intelligence reporting to produce a polished, real-world deliverable focused on NBA player performance.

-By combining tools like **R**, **Power BI**, and SAS-aligned logic, the project delivers:
+By combining tools like **R**, **Power BI**, and **SAS-aligned methodologies**, the analysis delivers:

 - Statistically grounded insights
-- Objective performance rankings via custom scoring
+- Objective player rankings using custom scoring metrics
-- Role-based clustering for talent segmentation
+- Role-based clustering through PCA and KMeans
-- A stakeholder-ready dashboard for executive decision-making
+- A stakeholder-ready dashboard for decision-making support

 This work reflects applied expertise gained through:

 - 🎓 A **Bachelor’s in Management Information Systems & Business Analytics**
 - 📘 A **Master’s in Data Analytics** (in progress, with a minor in **AI & Machine Learning**)
-- 📜 **4 SAS Certifications** covering **data mining, predictive analytics, business intelligence, performance management, and machine learning**
+- 📜 **4 SAS Certifications** covering data mining, predictive analytics, business intelligence, performance management, and machine learning

-This portfolio project serves as a real-world demonstration of **how data storytelling and analytics can drive strategic decisions** in both sports and business contexts.
+This portfolio project serves as a real-world demonstration of how analytics and data storytelling can drive strategic decisions in both sports and business environments.